Toddler Keeps Getting Out Of Bed? 17 Top Tricks You Must Try

 If they have always settled well in their crib and gone to sleep quickly until now, then there is a good chance they will do so now.

-If you have not had a bedtime routine or bedtime routine chart then now is the time to establish one as it will definitely help in getting your toddler primed for sleep.
+If you have not had a bedtime routine then now is the time to establish one as it will definitely help in getting your toddler primed for sleep.
+To learn more about creating a calming evening routine, read my post Hacking The Bedtime Routine to discover how.

-3. They’re Either Not Tired Enough Or Overtired.
+3. They’re Either Not Tired Enough Or Overtired

 This is a tricky one…

-Ensure they are primed for sleep by having the right amount of naps during the day to avoid overtiredness or being not tired enough
+If your bedtime routine and daytime naps are not consistent, you find your toddler keeps getting out of bed.
+Ensure they are primed for sleep by having the right amount of naps during the day to avoid overtiredness or being not tired enough.

 Check out my post When Do Toddlers Stop Napping to learn more about your toddler’s nap schedule.